 We’re still waiting on updated Treasury guidance on how this payroll tax holiday will be carried out.
 But what we do know is that as of right now this is only a deferment and not a gift.
 So any payroll taxes that employees don’t pay via payroll will have to be paid back at some point (barring any future actions by Congress).

 Given that there’s bound to be some confusion around this executive order, we’re recommending that payroll administrators and HR professionals take the following steps:

 1. Identify employees who make an approximate annual wage of $104,000 (or $4,000 bi-weekly).

-2. Communicate with these employees that they may see an increase in their take home (net) pay between September 1st through the end of the year.
+2. Communicate with these employees.
+Tell them they may see an increase in their take home (net) pay between September 1st through the end of the year.
 This may involve explaining FICA taxes (which is the combination of Medicare and Social Security that both employees and employers pay), gross pay vs. net pay, and paycheck withholdings.